Yesterday I asked Caleb if there was anything he wanted home cooked and he said, a pulled pork sandwich! Guess what I'm cooking today?

 1/2 teaspoon Liquid Smoke

-The meat cooked for six to eight hours in the slow cooker.
+The meat cooked for six to eight hours in my Rival Roaster Oven.
 On a cookie sheet I used two forks to shred the meat.
-After setting aside the meat for dinner, I packed the meat into sterilized quart jars.
+After setting aside the meat for dinner, I packed the meat into sterilized Ball Wide Mouth Quart Jars.
 I topped the jars off with my own homemade barbecue sauce.
 The sauce the meat had cooked in was a little greasier than I wanted to pack for long term storage.

 That same night they are to eat the meat roasted over the fire,